 Now there is much speculation that other animals in the stack symbolize other Disney characters: the Vulture from The Jungle Book, the Crocodile from Peter Pan, the animals that held Simba up during his song "I Can't Wait to Be King" from The Lion King.
 However, on the DVD commentary, the artists state that the Beast is the only intentional Easter Egg.
 The rest are just random animals.

 Liar, Liar, Pants on Fire

 Like the Sebastian image, this image is a joke that Disney intentionally put in, rather than a hidden Easter egg.
-But I figured it's worth mentioning as well.
+But I figure it's worth mentioning.
 During the scene when Aladdin tells Genie that he will use his last wish to set Genie free, Genie turns his head into Pinocchio's head from the Disney classic.
 His nose even grows, suggesting to Aladdin that Genie believes he is lying.

-One theoryt is that a different person's voice (not Aladdin's) was slipped in as a joke and went unnoticed by Disney.
+One theory is that a different person's voice (not Aladdin's) was slipped in as a joke and went unnoticed by Disney.